level23/nagios-cloudwatch-metrics/README.md

 git clone https://github.com/level23/nagios-cloudwatch-metrics.git
 ```

 Then you should define a command to your nagios configuration.
-Example commands:
+Some example commands:

 ```
 #